Imran232/MyCodes/README.md

 # MyCodes
-This is a basic binary search program in java
+These are my codes which i worked on in java